masasin/presentations/md/masasin_history.md

 ## As a research student
 - First exposure to research environment
-- Prepared for Masters entrance exam
+- Masters entrance exam prep (I passed!)
-- Learned my way around lab
+- Got familiar with the lab
-- Delved into Python
-  - Best practices
-  - Scipy stack (incl Jupyter, numpy, matplotlib etc)
+- Scipy stack
 - Basics of ROS

 Note: